prajwalch/yazap/README.md

 ### Parsing arguments
 Once you're done adding arguments and subcommands call `app.parseProcess` to starts parsing.
-It internally calls [std.process.argsAlloc](https://ziglang.org/documentation/master/std/#root;process.argsAlloc) to obtain the raw arguments then invokes the parser and later returns the constant pointer to a [ArgsContext](https://prajwalch.github.io/yazap/#root;ArgsContext).
+It internally calls [std.process.argsAlloc](https://ziglang.org/documentation/master/std/#root;process.argsAlloc) to obtain the raw arguments then it invokes the parser and later returns the constant pointer to a [ArgsContext](https://prajwalch.github.io/yazap/#root;ArgsContext).
 Alternately you can make a call to `app.parseFrom` by passing your own raw arguments which can be useful on test.
 ```zig
 var ls_args = try app.parseProcess();